Devviknesh/Carbon-Equity-Tracker/README.md

 # 🌿 **Carbon Equity Tracker**

-Welcome to **Carbon Equity Tracker**, an innovative Java-based desktop application designed to track and manage carbon emissions in real-time! 🌍✨ Whether you're an individual user or part of an industry, this tool empowers you to measure, monitor, and take actionable steps toward a sustainable future. 🌱
+Welcome to **Carbon Equity Tracker**, an innovative Java-based desktop application designed to track and manage carbon emissions in real-time! 🌍✨ Whether you're an individual user or part of an industry, this tool empowers you to measure, monitor, and take actionable steps toward a sustainable future.
+Individual Or industry!🌱

 ---